 Cost-share Program

-As part of the Fire on the Forty initiative, landowners may be reimbursed for funded projects in selected focal counties for 75% of costs for implementing and conducting prescribed fire up to a maximum per acre rate.
+As part of the Fire on the Forty initiative, landowners may be reimbursed for funded projects in selected focal counties for up to 75% of costs for implementing and conducting prescribed fire up to a maximum per acre rate.

 Apply for Fire on the Forty Cost-share

-75% reimbursement for prescribed burning, or other practices to prep sites for fire.
+Up to 75% reimbursement for prescribed burning, or other practices to prep sites for fire.

 Educational Program